-If your planning on changing your roof space into living space, then take a look at these great loft conversion ideas that could inspire your project.
+If you’re planning on changing your roof space into living space, then take a look at these great loft conversion ideas that could inspire your project.

 (MORE: Beginner’s guide to taking on a loft conversion)

 This mid-terrace London house, though tall, was very narrow, with only two rooms on each floor, and one bathroom in the property.
-With a view to creating a family home, the homeowner (a director at Gruff Ltd) called on her firm for ideas to convert the loft into a master suite with shower room.
+With a view to creating a family home, the homeowner (a director at Gruff Ltd) called on her firm for ideas to convert the loft into the ultimate master suite.

 In order to bring natural light into the house, frameless glass openings between the bedroom and the connected stairway, lit by a rooflight above, increases the feeling of space.